conda/ceps/cep-20.2.md

   # wether the package is a noarch package, and if yes, wether it is "generic" or "python"
   noarch: Option<"generic" | "python">

-  # Only valid if `noarch: python` - list of all entry points of the package
   # PythonEntryPoint: `bsdiff4 = bsdiff4.cli:main_bsdiff4`
   entry_points: [PythonEntryPoint]